craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    | Record name | (Leave blank) |
    | Text | (Paste the TXT value from above) |

-1. Switch to the **Microsoft 365 admin center** browser window signed in as the supplied tenant administrator.
+1. Switch to the **Microsoft 365 admin center** browser window signed in as the tenant owner account.

 1. On the **Verify you own this domain** page, click **Verify**.